nix-community/google-summer-of-code/README.md

 * [Students](2018/students.md)
 * [Program Rules](https://summerofcode.withgoogle.com/rules/)

+## Communication

+Join us on FreeNodes #nixos-gsoc or create an issue on this repo to discuss a specific topic.

 ## Contribute

-Please create PRs to contribute but we will also generously hand out commit rights to make sure we have enough people who can approve.

-### Becoming a student

-To apply as a student, pick a project in the list or define your own.
-Then submit a PR to add yourself to the list of students.
-We will then pair you with a mentor.

 ### Becoming a mentor

 A mentor's role is to help the student with his work and grade him at the end of the program.
+In exchange you will get help to work on one of the projects that you are interested in advancing.

-To apply as a mentor, submit a PR to add yourself to the list of mentors.
+To apply as a mentor, submit a PR to
+* add yourself to the list of mentors
+* add yourself to existing or new projects that you want to sponsor

+### Becoming a student

+As a student, if you get picked, you will be paid for 3 months during the summer to work on one of the projects in the list.

+To apply as a student, submit a PR to
+* add yourself to the list of students
+* select which project you want to work on by adding your name to it.

+If there are no projects in the list that you want to work on, talk to us.
+Bring your own ideas.
+We might still be interested to mentor you.

 [1]: https://summerofcode.withgoogle.com/